-See comments relating to the exclusion of the territory made under the Rules of Procedure concerning No. 9.50.
+1 See comments relating to the exclusion of the territory made under the Rules of Procedure concerning No. 9.50.

-.
+2 Any comments from the administrations under No. 9.5B submitted via the ITU web interface SpaceWISC, shall be considered as “a copy of these comments to the Bureau” specified in No. 9.5B of the Radio Regulations and will be made available on the SpaceWISC website: https://extranet.itu.int/itu-r/spacewisc.

 Reasons: WRC-12 further adopted Resolution 908 (WRC-12), in “instructs the Director of the Radiocommunication Bureau to implement a secure paperless electronic approach for the electronic submission and publication of API for satellite networks or systems subject to coordination…”.
 Following ITU-R Circular Letter CR/363, after 3 months successful testing of SpaceWISC system with administrations and satellite operators, it’s proposed to implement the SpaceWISC system for submission of Advance publication of information on satellite networks or satellite systems that are subject to coordination procedure under Section II of Article 9 to the Bureau and include this new submission approach in the Rules of Procedure.